wikimedia/wikimedia-fundraising-centralnotice_analytics/README.md

 Copy `config_example.yaml` as `config.yaml`, and set the Druid URL there.

 For development, copy the repository to the notebook server.
-The following rsync command may be useful:
+The following rsync command may be useful.
+(Substitute paths for local and server locations appropriately.)

-`rsync -vr --delete -e ssh --exclude ".*project" --exclude "*__pycache__*" /local/path/to/centralnotice_analytics/ jupyter.notebook.server:~/path/on/server/centralnotice_analytics`
+`rsync -vr --delete -e ssh --exclude ".*project" --exclude "*__pycache__*" /local/path/to/centralnotice_analytics/ jupyter.notebook.server:/path/on/server/to/centralnotice_analytics`

-Then in the Jupyter notebook, try:
+Then, in the Jupyter notebook, try:

-`!pip install -e /home/your_dir/path/on/server/centralnotice_analytics[plots]`
+`!pip install -e /path/on/server/to/centralnotice_analytics[plots]`

 This should make the package accessible to python using a link, so that you can continue to update the source code.
 Restart the Jupyter kernel after any changes.